 Raise awareness of captive Israeli soldiers by leaving 3 chairs open at community events.

 Conservation project to save trees, educate about conditions of farm workers and teach value of gleaning.

-Congregation creates a year’s worth of programs and opportunities to think about and do tzedakah.
+Congregation creates a year of programs and opportunities to reflect on and perform tzedakah.